Why Do Roaches Die on Their Back? | Complete Explanation

 In essence, it can be said that almost all cockroaches die on their back.

-And since there are more than 4000 species of roaches, it is impossible to know whether all of them die the same way.
+And since there are more than 4000 species of roaches, it is impossible to know whether they all die the same way.

-Nonetheless, the majority of the cockroach species which were observed and scientifically tested did fall on their backs and die, hence proving the same.
+Nonetheless, most of the cockroach species observed and scientifically tested did fall on their backs and die, hence proving the same.